SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 (although it does not have to).

-Once the superclass's designated initializer is finished, the subclass's designated initializer is given an opportunity to perform additional customization (although again, it does not have to).
+Once the superclass's designated initializer is finished, the subclass's designated initializer can perform additional customization (although again, it does not have to).

-Finally, once the subclass's designated initializer is finished, the convenience initializer that was originally called has an opportunity to perform additional customization.
+Finally, once the subclass's designated initializer is finished, the convenience initializer that was originally called can perform additional customization.
-It can now access any of the properties on the class.

 .. _Initialization_InitializerInheritanceAndOverriding: